-Section 6.C.4: Additional Campuses: The development by the School of additional campuses on a non-contiguous site shall not be permitted under this Agreement.
+Section 6.C.4: Additional Campuses: The development by the School of additional campuses shall not be permitted under this Agreement.
 In the event that the School desires to construct and develop any additional campuses, the School shall be required to apply for and obtain a separate charter from Sponsor for each such new campus.